Commercial property company Hibernia REIT has said the full impact of the Covid-19 pandemic on market rents and property values is yet to be felt.

-The company said its net asset value per share - a key measure of performance - rose by 8.9% to 173.3 cent.
+The company said its net asset value per share - a key measure of performance - rose by 3.5% to 179.3 cent during the year.

 It also said that 93.5% of its commercial rent for quarter ended June has been received, with 3.5% deferred, 2% due in June and 1% outstanding.
 100% of rents were collected the same time last year.